 2. Coordinate and send packages of care

-Have families who bring items such as recycling meat or hard candy, laundry pods, batteries AA or AAA, personal hygiene, movies and music in the thumb units or visa or MasterCard gift cards for the communication house they can send to the active service.
+Have families who bring items such as recycling meat or hard candy, laundry pods, batteries AA or AAA, personal hygiene, movies, and music in the thumb units or visa or MasterCard gift cards for the communication house they can send to the active service.

 3. Invite local veterans to speak

-Bring a veteran to talk to children and their families, even through a zoom session if they do one of the richest and most rewarding activities, says Tom Aiello, a disabled military veteran and founder of March, an agency that Design is for help organizations working with the military and veteran community.
+Bring a veteran to talk to children and their families, even though a zoom session if they do one of the richest and most rewarding activities, says Tom Aiello, a disabled military veteran and founder of March, an agency that Design is for help organizations working with the military and veteran community.

 4. Write stories about veterans After visiting veterans